vasudevan-palani/promise-utils/README.md

 //	- arguments ( The inputs required to create a promise )
 //	- promiseFn ( This function will involved to get an instance of promise )
 //	- options ( List of options, maxretry : number of retries, interval : seconds to wait before retry )
+//	returns the response of the successfull try
 //
 promiseutils.retry(arguments,promiseFn,options).then(function(resp){
     //Handle success